dabneyhovse/service-frotator/README.md

 except Andrew Zhao knew how to work with Ruby on Rails, so Tim Maxwell ported it to Python in 2015.
-It is unclear what happened next, but eventually Nicholas Currault made a bunch of improvements 2018--2019 (including starting this Git repo), which led to the current version.
+It is unclear what happened next, but eventually Nicholas Currault made a bunch of improvements 2018--2019 (including starting this Git repo), which led to the "current" version.
 In 2020 the Covid-19 pandemic hit, delaying Rotation to the winter and forcing it onto the virtual medium.
 Thus, Noah Ortiz made in 2021 some minor changes to accommodate the virtual Rotation, updated the image scraper to work with a new version of Donut, and began to